preciofishbone/OmniaDocs/document-management/administrator/settings/index.rst

 .. image:: termination-empty-list.png

 To be able to terminate a document (completely remove it from the system), the Retention Manager needs to enter the Document Id.
-The Document Termination list will then show all files (drafts, appendices, hidden files, published and archived files).
+The Document Termination list will then show all files (drafts, appendices, hidden files, published and archived files) connected to that Id.
 Here's an example:

 .. image:: dm-documenttermination.png

-Alla documents can be opened by clicking the links (even appendices) to check the contents.
-When all checks are done, the Retention Manager clicks "Delete Files" to delete all files present in the list.
+All documents can be opened by clicking the links (even appendices) to check the contents.
+When all checks are done, the Retention Manager clicks "Delete Files" to terminate all files present in the list.

 Once a controlled document is terminated, it can not be restored.
 (The individual files can be recycled from SharePoint for an additional period of time).